 Removing Network Security Constraints

 That’s when I understood that secure connection could not be based on corporate network access, via VPNs or LANs.
 Relying solely on the company network creates too much of a strain on a business, and defeats the whole concept of business continuity and agility.
 The challenges of maintaining a corporate network place CISOs and CIOs in the hubbub of balancing out the business need to communicate and progress, with the business need to keep systems and assets safe.
 Unjustifiably, security and IT are perceived as a unit that puts spokes in the wheels of the business.

 Two more events that cemented this realization were two M&As we went through.
 We acquired one company and were acquired by another.
 In both cases, we had to connect without being connected.
 By our networks I mean.
 We merged entities but could not merge our networks.
 And yet, the executives needed to connect to the ERP pronto, not in six months, and without compromising our attack surface.

-So I had to come up with a secure connectivity solution that was not network bound.
+So I had to come up with a secure connectivity and access solution that was not network bound.
 Everything I knew about providing access to employees, suppliers, contractors and partners through a corporate network – went out the window.
 The solution had to be Trusted IDs, the user ID and device ID.
 These were the first steps of implementing Zero Trust.

 Aligning Zero Trust with Business Goals

 Our network situation at this corporate was not unique.
 The new working environment is distributed across different networks, environments and platforms.
 These include on-prem data centers, Cloud, PaaS, IaaS, and co-location services.
 The borders between personal environments and work environments are being diffused.
 Endpoint devices are going mobile and using various operating systems.
 The “perimeter” is fuzzy and the crown jewels need to be accessed from a mobile device built by an esoteric manufacturer at 5am on a Sunday from a location far far away.